tejaswini24-student/Electricity-Consumption-Prediction/README.md

 - 🟡 Moderate Consumption
 - 🔴 High Consumption

+It also provides:

+- Alert summary
+- Current consumption status
-It also provides simple recommendations based on the predicted consumption level.
+- Simple recommendations based on the predicted consumption level

 ---